Gain (singer): 2014: Truth or Dare

-2015: Hawwah, Brown Eyed Girls' 10th anniversary and upcoming projects
+2015–2019: Hawwah, Brown Eyed Girls' 10th anniversary and End Again

 It was announced that Gain would go on to release her fourth solo mini-album (fifth overall), titled Hawwah in February 2015 as a follow-up to her previous Truth or Dare EP.
 The album marked the first time in her solo career to feature two title tracks, followed by a Bible-influenced concept.
-Released in March 2015, the EP eventually debuted and peaked at number five on Gaon Weekly Albums Chart while appearing at number nine on Billboard World Albums Chart, thus became her fourth top five entry and her first to chart in the US.
-Its singles, "Apple" and "Paradise Lost" peaked at number two and number six on Gaon Weekly Singles Chart respectively.
+Released in March 2015, the EP eventually debuted and peaked at number five on Gaon Weekly Albums Chart while appearing at number nine on Billboard World Albums Chart, thus becoming her fourth top five entry and her first to chart in the US.
+Its singles, "Apple" and "Paradise Lost", peaked at number two and number six on Gaon Weekly Singles Chart respectively.
 As of April 2015, the album has sold 4,203 copies.
 She was later announced as one of the participants for JTBC's Going to School, a reality television show about idols going back to high school.

 During an interview with Billboard, Gain announced that her home group would return with a new album to coincide with their tenth anniversary since debuting in 2006 and the possibilities of another solo release in 2015 also.
-Gain released her first full album, End Again on September 8, 2016.
+Gain released the first part of her first full album, End Again, on September 8, 2016.
 The title track was "Carnival (The Last Day)".
+As of 2024, the second part of her first full album, Begin Again, has not been released.
+In September 2019, she participated in Brown Eyed Girls' cover album, RE_vive.